TremblingV5/protoc-gen-validate/README.md

     }];
   ```

-  *Translation notes*: The following messages are used:
+  *Customization notes*: The following messages are used:
   * `duration.valid` - Value must be parse-able as a valid duration object
   * `duration.between_open` (`lt` and `gt`) - Value must be inside the open interval `(x, y)` which excludes both endpoints
   * `duration.between_closed` (`lte` and `gte`) - Value must be inside the closed interval `[x, y]` which includes both endpoints